-In parallel to the internally defined liquidity ratios, the Bank also monitors and complies with the recommended levels of the liquidity ratios defined in Ordinance No11 of the Bulgarian National Bank (BNB) on liquidity management, as well as any other local regulatory requirements.
+In parallel to the internally defined liquidity ratios, the Bank also monitors and complies with the recommended levels of the liquidity ratios defined in Ordinance No11 of the Bulgarian National Bank (BNB) on liquidity management, as well as any other regulatory requirements.
 Since Regulation (EU) No 575/2013 entered into force, the Bank also prepares and submits the templates for the calculation of Liquidity Coverage Ratio (LCR) on a monthly basis and Net Stable Funding Ratio (NSFR) on a quarterly basis, as well as the Additional Liquidity Monitoring Metrics (ALMM), including concentration of funding by counterparties, by product type, prices for various lengths of funding, daily roll-over of funding, concentration of counterbalancing capacity and maturity ladder on a monthly basis, and duly complies with the required minimum levels.
-Regulatory Reporting and IFRS Methodology Department prepares and submits to the Bulgarian National Bank (BNB) the regulatory liquidity reports and monitors the compliance with regulatory thresholds.
-Budget, Analyses and Group Reporting Department also prepares various liquidity reports which are sent to the management of the Bank and responsible units within Eurobank Group.
+Regulatory Reporting and Methodology Department prepares liquidity reports requested by regulatory institutions and monitors the compliance with regulatory thresholds.
+Controling and Planning Division prepares various liquidity reports that are sent to the management of the Bank and responsible units within Eurobank Group.